 The second tool is their original editor and while it is a good tool, there is too much you can do in terms of customisation as it is possible to make very minor changes, which can lead to lots of time spent tweaking things and the results aren’t really worth the effort.

 To install apps on a Wix site, this has to be done via the original editor but they are looking to add this feature to the ADI tool.

 One of the reasons why people choose a hosted platform such as ShopWired or Wix is that they get help and support to run their website.
 But how good is either platforms offering?

-ShopWired offers all users access to their UK based support, which is available between 9am and 7pm, Monday to Friday and between 11am and 5pm on Saturday.
+ShopWired offers all users access to their UK based support, which is available between 9am and 10pm, Monday to Friday.
 They also offer support through a variety of mediums including live chat, email support tickets and telephone support.